 The bulk of the building is 15th century, though the tower is slightly earlier.
 By contrast, the slender spire is entirely Victorian, added by the ubiquitous Sir George Gilbert Scott, who seems to have had a hand in almost every major ecclesiastical rebuilding of the 19th century!

 The most immediately striking feature is the porch, which features ornate carvings on the exterior, and lovely vaulting inside.
 Inside the chapel itself, the timber-framed roof is quite superb, with ornately carved angels overlooking the scene.
 Look closely and you will see that each angel is playing a different musical instrument.

 The pew ends are beautifully carved, though some of the best carvings have been carted off to London, where they can be seen in the Victoria and Albert Museum.

-Another feature is the large number of very fine historic memorials.
-Among these memorials one of the finest is one to Sir Benjamin Keene, designed by neo-classical master architect Robert Adam.
+Another feature is a large number of very fine historic memorials.
+Among these memorials, one of the finest is one to Sir Benjamin Keene, designed by neo-classical master architect Robert Adam.
 There are numerous other memorials, including a stone tablet to 'Robinson Cruso', and very nicely restored Jacobean wall memorials to the Greene and Snelling families.

 About King's Lynn, St Nicholas Chapel